zelikos/davincibox/README.md

 ### GPU Support

-My own testing for davincibox has exclusively been with an AMD RX 6600XT GPU.
+My own testing for davincibox has been with an AMD RX 6600XT GPU, and more recently on an Intel Core Ultra 5 125H (i.e. Intel Arc integrated graphics).
 However, other users have contributed test results here: [#21](https://github.com/zelikos/davincibox/issues/21)

 On AMD GPUs, Fusion and Fusion FX have poor performance, and may crash DaVinci Resolve and/or your GPU altogether.
 Non-Fusion effects generally work fine.

+On Intel via intel-compute-runtime, things seem to work much better.

 ### DaVinci Resolve Studio